 I received a request from a client to deploy their organization’s wallpaper and lock screen image across all domain-joined workstations, including laptops that connect via VPN.

 I have created a GPO that covers both scenarios.
 It’s a tested policy that is working effectively on the target systems/users.
 Let me share the policy details, which can save you some time if you receive a similar request.

-For Domain joined PC’s which are not in the office and connect occasionally via VPN –> I have used wallpaper.bat file which is copied on users desktop and i have also set RUN reg key which will run this file every time the PC will restart.
-I will show you how to set this up with screenshots, but first lets create a bat file wallpaper.bat and save it in sysvol folder.
+For domain-joined PCs that are not in the office and connect occasionally via VPN, I have used a wallpaper.bat file, which is copied to the user’s desktop.
+I have also set a RUN registry key that will execute this file every time the PC restarts.
+I will guide you on how to set this up with screenshots, but first, let’s create a bat file named wallpaper.bat and save it in the sysvol folder.

-Update the name of the wallpaper in below bat file.
+- Update the Name of the wallpaper file wherever necessary in this bat file.

 @ECHO OFF set wallpaper=C:\wallpaper set copyfrom=\\<domainname>\NETLOGON\PAMDesktop.jpg IF EXIST "%wallpaper%\PAMDesktop.jpg" ( EXIT ) ELSE ( MKDIR %wallpaper% xcopy "%copyfrom%" "%wallpaper%" /k/y )

 The next step is to create a Group Policy Object in Active Directory using the following steps: